greenhas/spg_website/content/Myself/pre-conference-updates-to-my-online-presence.md

 ## tinylytics

 I've also been experimenting with the fantastic [tinylytics](https://tinylytics.app/) analytics package for static sites.
 Google Analytics is too powerful and too creepy for me, but when I heard about tinylytics, it seemed like it might be worth a shot.
 The free payment tier has enough to keep me happy, but I've also been pleased enough by it that I'm considering a yearly subscription.
 Having analytics again makes me realize how much I missed it—it's neat to see what parts of my website people are visiting.
 I'm also enamored with tinylytics *kudos* feature, which adds a non-creepy but potentially-useful "like"-style button to posts.
 I don't know if any visitors to my site will use this feature, but I like having it there (it's another way to keep my website the center of my online social presence), and it was a lot of fun to figure out how to build it into the templates of my Hugo site.
 I have more fiddling to do here (I'm not sure that the emoji I've picked for the feature is the right one, and I want to tweak the placement some), but I like that this is an option.
+[EDIT: I've since abandoned tinylytics because I'm not sure it's aligned with my values]

 ## Hypothesis